-CARS Strategy: I Always Run Out of Time, What Should I Do?
+CARS Strategy: I Always Run Out of Time; What Should I Do?

-- MCAT Blog, MCAT CARS
+- MCAT Blog, MCAT CARS, MCAT Prep

-Use the timer as a diagnostic technique
+Use the timer as a diagnostic technique.

 - How long, on average, does it take you to do a passage?
 The difference between 11 minutes and 13 minutes, for example, could be huge in terms of the implications for your study process.
 This will give you a sense of how much time you need to save.

 - How even is your timing across passages?
 Do some passages take you much longer than others?
-Can you identify any common aspects of such passages, such as topic areas that tend to be challenging?
+Can you identify any common aspects of such passages, such as topic areas, that tend to be challenging?

-Make changes to your reading process gradually
+Make changes to your reading process gradually.

-Work on reading for main ideas
+Work on reading for main ideas.

-Be as interested as you can be
+Be as interested as you can be.

-This can be challenging, especially for passages on subjects that you find to be dry or obscure.
+This can be challenging, especially for passages on subjects that you find dry or obscure.
 However, there is a degree to which you can “fake it ’til you make it” with this.
 For instance, pretend that you’re reading an essay that a good friend of yours wrote.
 Try to find any connection that you can latch onto.
-If you can find some way to be interested in a passage, that will help you focus on the main ideas more efficiently and minimize time that you may lose by getting distracted.
+If you can find some way to be interested in a CARS passage, that will help you focus on the main ideas more efficiently and minimize the time that you may lose by getting distracted.

-Do the best you can with the passages that you do have time for
+Do the best you can with the passages that you do have time for.

 A very useful question to ask yourself while reviewing CARS passages is to figure out why all of the wrong answer choices are wrong.
-The point here, though, is that you want to get the most out of the passages that you do have time to do successfully—and interestingly, in the long-term, this aspect of practicing may even help you with your timing by improving your efficiency.
+The point here, though, is that you want to get the most out of the passages that you do have time to do successfully—and interestingly, in the long term, this method of practicing may even help you with your timing by improving your efficiency.

 Search the Blog